We have recently stopped recommending Fairywill as the budget choice in our best electric toothbrush post.

 I am going to presume value for money, as this is more often the case.

-The Sonicare offers the most similar brushing style, with a sonic cleaning action and good battery life.
+The Sonicare offers the most similar brushing style, with a sonic cleaning action.
 It feels solid and premium in hand too.

-With the Oral-B Pro 1000, the battery life and features are inferior, but the small round brush head cleans the teeth really well.
+Like the 4100, the Oral-B 1500’s battery life and features are inferior.
+But the small round brush head cleans the teeth really well.
 It is also easy to grip onto.

 If you need further direction our guide to the best electric toothbrushes will surely help you.